 lasting fascination with this topic.

-5. Chaos: subverting
+5.

-the dogma
+Chaos: subverting the dogma

 Reality has proven to be more complex than Life Sciences' central dogma.
+To

-To explore and understand life and its processes, scientists have returned
+explore and understand life and its processes, scientists have returned to

-the objects of manipulation.
+of manipulation.

 Mark Dion's perfect imitation or 'clone' of a biotechnology laboratory for